MATE

 By encouraging students to participate in an internship, you are making an important contribution to their education.
 Internships provide students with critical job experience, help them to focus their educational goals, and give them a chance to develop skills they have learned in the classroom.

 If students from your school are selected for the MATE Internship Program, they will be required to complete all associated paperwork (see "I am a current intern" for more information).
-They must also enroll in an academic or cooperative work experience course that will allow them to earn academic credit for the internship.
-The course allows the student to be covered by the institution’s liability insurance.
-If your school does not have such a course, the student may enroll at Monterey Peninsula College at their own expense.

-Following the internship, students are required to create a PowerPoint presentation about their internship experience.
+Following the internship, students are encouraged to create a PowerPoint presentation about their internship experience.
 A template is provided to them.
 We ask that faculty members help MATE Interns schedule a presentation to a class to share their experience with other students.

 • Home